-The areas of significant estimates and judgements are as follows:
+The areas of material estimates and judgements are as follows:

-- Deferred Tax Asset/(Liability) (refer Note 7) - Fair value of Land, Buildings and Quarry Equipment (refer Note 15) - Useful life of property, plant and equipment:
+- Fair value of Land, Buildings and Quarry Equipment (refer Note 15) - Useful life of property, plant and equipment:

 At each balance date the Company reviews the useful lives and residual values of its property, plant and equipment.
 Assessing the appropriateness of useful life and residual value estimates of property, plant and equipment requires the Company to consider a number of factors such as the physical condition of the asset, expected period of use of the asset by the Company, and expected disposal proceeds from the future sale of the asset.